Release rules

 7 min readApril 18, 2026Author: Marvininactivityrelease rulesdigital assets

-How to set up an inactivity trigger for digital assets article cover image
+How to set up an inactivity trigger for digital assets article illustration

 Define what inactivity means for your account